nurdigitalmarketing/gsc-keyword-gtrends/README.md

-# Google Trends for Top GSC Keywords Automator v.1
+# Google Trends for Top GSC Keywords

 ## 👉🏼 Description
 This Streamlit tool was developed to integrate Google Trends analysis with Google Search Console (GSC) performance data, enabling users to visualize trends for their top-performing GSC keywords.
 By leveraging Google's Trend API through the `pytrends` library, this application processes up to 200 keywords, comparing their performance over specified timeframes and geographical settings.
 This unique approach provides valuable insights into keyword popularity trends, aiding in strategic decision-making for SEO and content marketing.